sarahgoodwin93/project1-The-Hike-Site/README.md

 ### Target Audience

 The target audience for this website is

-* Scottish Hikers
+- Scottish Hikers
-* UK Hikers
+- UK Hikers
-* Return users
+- Return users
-* Community seekers
+- Community seekers

 ### User Stories

 #### Scottish Hikers

 1. As a Scottish hiker, I want to have updates on new gear suggestions every month
 2. As a Scottish hiker, I want to be able to navigate to my relevant areas quickly and easily
 3. As a Scottish hikers, I want to have suggested walks updated often so I can try new places

 #### UK Hikers

 1. As a UK hiker, I want to be able to navigate the site with ease, even if I am new to scotland hikes
 2. As a UK hiker, I want to be able to see suggested walks so I can plan my trip to Scotland
 3. As a UK hiker, I want to be given some information about Scotlands different areas

 #### Return Users

 1. As a return user, I want to be able to navigate to the checklist quickly and easily
 2. As a return users, I expect to see new updates for walks and gear to keep me wanitng to come back
 3. As a return user, I want the information I need to be easily accessabile

 #### Community seekers

 1. As a community seeker, I want to be able to register my intestest in group walks
 2. As a community seeker, I want to be able to navigate through the site efficently
 3. As a community seeker, I want to have access to new informaiton regarding walks so I can meet with others to walk together

+## Design

+### Colour Scheme

+Using [ColorHexa] (https://www.colorhexa.com/c4581d/) the colour scheme is based on the colour #c4581d This is complimented by a lighter tint of -

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features

-- __Navigation Bar__
+- **Navigation Bar**

   - Featured on all pages, the full responsive navigation bar includes links to the Home page, What to Pack page, Suggested Walks and Sign up.
 It is the same across all pages to allow for easy navigation.

   - This feature allows people to navigate throughout the site without having to use a ‘back’ button, and allows them to access all areas of the site at any time.

 ![Nav Bar] SCRENSHOT

-- __The Home page__
+- **The Home page**

   - The landing includes a photograph that draws users attention to what the site is about and its purpose.
   - The homepage gives links to different areas in Scotland for suggested walks to provide quick access to a specific region.
   - This section introduces the user to a brief ‘about section’ so that they know if the site will suit their needs or not
   - This page also provides links to the What to Pack page to give users additional access

 ![Home Page]SCREENSHOT

-- __The Footer__
+- **The Footer**

   - The footer section includes links to the relevant social media sites for hiking around Scotland
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer]SCREENSHOT

-- __What to Pack Page__
+- **What to Pack Page**

   - The ‘what to pack’ section allows users to create a checklist of their gear for both wild camping multi-day trips and day trips for around Scotland.
   - Users can continue to return to the site to fill out the checklist for each trip they go on adding value for returning users
   - This page will also give links with gear suggestions should users wish to purchase new gear for their trip

 ![What to pack]SCREENSHOT

-- __Suggested Walks Page__
+- **Suggested Walks Page**

   - This section will provide links to various walks around Scotland with a little insight into each one.
   - This section will be updated as new walks are suggested in different areas around Scotland

 ![Suggested Walks] SCREENSHOT

-- __The Sign Up Page__
+- **The Sign Up Page**

   - This page will allow the user to get signed up to group walks that will take place in Scotland.
 They will provide their first name, last name, email, which area they prefer and a month range they would like to walk in.

 ![Sign Up] SCREENSHOT

 ### Features Left to Implement